110nard0/hngx_stage_2/README.md

     > pip -r requirements.txt

 ## Configuration
-- Configure the Flask app to serve the API on a different host and port by updating the HOST_NAME and PORT variables in the run command.
+- Configure the Flask app to serve the API on a different host and port by including the HOST_NAME and PORT variables in the run command.
 By default, the app is served on http://localhost:5000.
-- You can configure the Flask app to use a different database by specifying the MONGODB_URI environment before starting the server.
-The database defaults to http://localhost:27017 without any authentication.
+- You can configure the Flask app to use a different database by specifying the MONGODB_URI connection string while starting the server.
+The database defaults to http://localhost:27017/hngx without any authentication if no connection string is specified.

 ## Usage
 - Run the following command to start the server: